-The UW Information Technology Accessibility website provides extensive information, including resources that support development of accessible web and multimedia content and applications.
+The University of Washington's Accessible Technology website provides extensive information, including resources that support development of accessible web and multimedia content and applications.
 The site includes an example of accessible IT guidelines.
 Highlights at this site include

 - Creating Accessible Videos

 - Laws, Policies, & Standards

 A collection of resources on accessible technology maintained by the DO-IT Center can be found on its Accessible Technology web page.